ExaWorks/psij-python/README-testing.md

 ============

-PSI/J comes with a testing infrastructure that allows users to contribute tests of the PSI/J library on resources they have access to and where running such tests is appropriate.
+PSI/J comes with a testing infrastructure that allows users to contribute tests of the PSI/J library itself on resources they have access to and where running such tests is appropriate.

 Contributed tests take the form of normal pytest runs for which results